 2.5.7.
-Rules governing the appointment and replacement of members of the Supervisory Board or Executive Board and amendments to the Company's articles of association
+Rules governing the appointment and replacement of members of the Supervisory Board or Executive Board and amendments to the Company's bylaws

 Members of the Executive Board are appointed in accordance with French law by the Supervisory Board.